Soldaderas: Corridos

 Corridos are ballads or folk songs that came around during the Mexican Revolution and started to gain popularity after the revolution.
 Most of these corridos were about soldaderas and originally were battle hymns, but now have been ways for soldaderas to gain some fame and be documented in history.
 However, in most corridos, an aspect of love was part of the story line and in current day they became extremely romanticized.

 La Adelita

 The most famous corrido is called "La Adelita", and was based on a woman who was a soldadera for Madero’s troops.
-This corrido and the image of this woman became the symbol of the revolution and Adelita’s name has become synonymous with soldaderas.
-No one truly knows if the corrido based on this woman was a female soldier or a camp follower, or even perhaps that she was just a representation of a mix of different females that were a part of the revolution.
-Whatever the truth though, in Mexico and the U.S. today, Adelita has become an inspiration and a symbol for any woman who fights for her rights.
+It is not known if the corrido based on this woman was a female soldier or a camp follower, or a representation of a mix of different females that were a part of the revolution.

-If you google "La Adelita Del Rio Texas" you will find that there is a grave in the San Felipe Cemetery with a headstone placed by the Mexican Consulate.
+There is a grave in the San Felipe Cemetery in Del Rio, Texas with a headstone placed by the Mexican Consulate.
 It is claimed by the local newspaper and other sources to be the resting place of the woman who inspired the corrido (ballad).
 Many of the traditional corrido's praise her femininity, loyalty, and beauty instead of her valor and courage in battle.